Hakka people: New Zealand

 There are people of Hakka descent in New Zealand.

 Tahiti

 Hakka people first arrived in Papara, Tahiti in 1865.

 Population

-At a 1994 seminar of the World Hakka Association held in Meixian, statistics showed that there were 6,562,429 Hakkas living abroad.
+At a 1994 seminar of the World Hakka Association held in Meixian, statistics showed that there were 6,562,429 Hakka people living abroad.

 In 2000, the worldwide population of Hakka was estimated at 36,059,500 and in 2010 it was estimated at 40,745,200.

 Another estimate is that approximately 36 million Hakka people are scattered throughout the world.
-More than 31 million lives in over 200 cities and counties spread throughout five provinces of China (Guangdong, Jiangxi, Guangxi, Fujian, Hunan) as well as Hong Kong.
+More than 31 million live in over 200 cities and counties spread throughout five provinces of China (Guangdong, Jiangxi, Guangxi, Fujian, Hunan) as well as Hong Kong.